Toronto’s best sports bars

 Stadium proximity makes this bar a can’t-miss pre- and post-game spot, but the 770-seat memorabilia-strewn man cave is an appealing place to hunker down even if you don’t have tickets (or if the game in question isn’t even being played in our fine city), thanks to a selection of 40 draft beers and 40 flavours of chicken wings.
 Ninety big screens play sports, sports and more sports.

-A sports bar on steroids, Real Sports is a 25,000-square-foot amphitheatre of game-watching excess, with 199 high-definition flat-screens, including one that’s two and a half storeys tall.
-The beer menu is supersized, too.
-There are 126 taps, so everyone from the Steam Whistle devotee to the Belgian Früli enthusiast will leave happy and tipsy.
+A sports bar on steroids, the recently rebranded Real Sports is a 25,000-square-foot amphitheatre of game-watching excess, with 199 high-definition flat-screens, including one that’s two and a half storeys tall.
+The beer menu is super-sized, too.
+There are 126 taps, so everyone from dry-hopped sour devotees to IPA enthusiasts will leave happy and tipsy.

 255 Bremner Blvd., 416-815-0086, therecroom.com